wimols/wimols.github.io/_posts/1956-05-04-life-part-four.md

 - Through her metabolism, she can <u>capture</u> energy to power all the necessary processes.
 In this metabolism, proteins play a crucial role.
 Proteins consist of amino acids.
 In addition, the question arises whether amino acids can arise spontaneously?
 - Essential and also very banal is the <u>membrane</u> that envelops the cell and thus holds things together.
 This membrane is super efficient in its simplicity.
 Each membrane consists of phospholipids.
 Again the question whether phospholipids can arise spontaneously?

-The possibility of such a cell spontaneously forming by chance defies any realistic probability.
+The possibility of such a cell spontaneously forming by chance <span style="color: red;">defies</span> any realistic probability.
 It is therefore an extremely difficult scientific problem.

 # Goldilocks.

 A planet must have many special properties to make life possible.
 Everything has to be <span style="color: red;">right</span> from start to finish or all the dominoes fall over.

 Life on earth has taken an erratic course, coincidences became the norm.
-It's changed the planet.
+It's <span style="color: red;">changed</span> the planet.
 Then and now can't be turned around.

-Covered: atmosphere, magnetic field, rotation, sun, moon, minerals:
+<span style="color: red;">Covered</span>: atmosphere, magnetic field, rotation, sun, moon, minerals:
 - Atmosphere:
 	- There must be sufficient <u>attraction</u> to maintain an atmosphere.
 	- But the atmosphere should not cause such strong pressure that it <u>crushes</u> everything on the planet.